 - Erectile dysfunction (ED): Also referred to as impotence, erectile dysfunction is when a man is unable to develop or maintain an erection.

 - Sperm count: Semen quality as reflected in the number of sperm cells in a given amount of semen.

-- Sperm motility: The ability sperm’s is their ability to swim.
+- Sperm motility: The sperm’s ability to swim.

 - Sperm morphology: Refers to the size and shape of the sperm in a given semen sample.
-If less than 4% are a normal shape then it can lead to fertility issues
+If less than 4% are a normal shape then it could lead to fertility issues

-- Testosterone levels: Low levels of testosterone, the male sex hormone, may be responsible for infertility in some men.
+- Testosterone levels: Testosterone is a male hormone.
+Low levels of testosterone may be responsible for infertility in some men.

 - Erectile dysfunction

 - Sperm count

 - Testosterone levels to help your woman hold her pregnancy to full term.

 According to researcher Atli ArnarsonBSc, PhD with a degree in nutrition and biology in Iceland, “Infertility can have multiple causes and may depend on genetics general health, fitness, diseases and dietary contaminants.”